Color theory: Split primary palette

-The split-primary palette is a color-wheel model that relies on misconceptions to attempt to explain the unsatisfactory results produced when mixing the traditional primary colors, red, yellow, and blue.
+The split-primary palette is a color-wheel model that relies on misconceptions to attempt to explain unsatisfactory results produced when mixing the traditional primary colors, red, yellow, and blue.

 Painters have long considered red, yellow, and blue to be primary colors.
 In practice, however, some of the mixtures produced from these colors lack chromatic intensity.
 Rather than adopt a more effective set of primary colors, proponents of split-primary theory explain this lack of chroma by the purported presence of impurities, small amounts of other colors in the paints, or biases away from the ideal primary toward one or the other of the adjacent colors.
 Every red paint, for example, is said to be tainted with, or biased toward, either blue or yellow, every blue paint toward either red or green, and every yellow toward either green or orange.
-These biases are said to result in mixtures that contain sets of complementary colors, darkening the resulting color.
+These biases are said to result in mixtures that contain pairs of complementary colors, darkening the resulting color.
 To obtain vivid mixed colors, according to split-primary theory, it is necessary to employ two primary colors whose biases both fall in the direction, on the color wheel, of the color to be mixed, combining, for example, green-biased blue and green-biased yellow to make bright green.
-Based on this reasoning, proponents of split-primary theory conclude that two versions of each primary color, often called "cool" and "warm," are needed in order to mix a wide gamut of high-chroma colors.
+Based on this reasoning, proponents of split-primary theory conclude that two versions of each primary color, often labeled "cool" and "warm," are needed in order to mix a wide gamut of high-chroma colors.